-The MBA will be awarded to those who successfully completed all requirements of the program including submission of a dissertation or skill report and facing the viva-voce examination.
+The MBA will be awarded to those who successfully completed all requirements of the program including submission of a dissertation and facing the viva-voce examination.

 A student who has fulfilled the above requirements is eligible to secure distinction, merit, or pass depending on overall performance at the examination.
+If a student fails to fulfil the above requirement within the given time schedule, not eligible to earn distinction or merit award.
 The GPA obtained is used in the determination of distinction/merit/pass/fail as follows